LoganVoss/TITAN/README.md

 8. **Harder incomplete-harm and novelty cells** — keep zero silent allows under richer adaptive / chaos / holdout structure.
 9. **End-to-end latency and HA** for PREPARE → recheck → COMMIT under load.

-### Honesty constraint

-Every utility improvement must be gated the same way the flagship was: **no silent harmful authority, no incomplete automatic allows, no gateway bypass**.
-Raising benign pass rate by loosening incomplete-evidence rules would be a regression, not progress.

 ---

 ## Design principles